carmen-martin/carmen-martin/README.md

 #### Machine Learning Specialist

-📚 MSc in Physics of Data at UNIPD
+🎓 MSc in Physics of Data at UNIPD

-🎓 Graduated in Fundamental Physics at UCM
+🎓 BSc in Fundamental Physics at UCM

 ⚡ Fun fact: Basketball player and baking lover